 - Q Is a larger hiatal hernia more likely to cause problems?

-- Q Are there alternative treatments for a hiatal hernia?
+- Q What increases my risk for a hiatal hernia?

-- Q Can a hiatal hernia be cured?
+- Q Can a hiatal hernia be prevented?